 Climate change may also greatly influence the composition of the plant communities of a scour.
 Without the freeze-thaw and naturally occurring ice-scour, trees like silver maple and sycamore previously unable to grow to full size may flourish and form an overstory.
 This could result in the riverside being less habitable for some of our rare species, like beautiful Barbara’s Buttons (Marshallia pulchra) that require the open, prairie-like conditions found in a scour.

 The steep drop of Pennsylvania’s Youghiogheny River, combined with local narrowing of the channel caused by rock accumulations at the mouths of tributary streams, forms the rapids so popular among kayakers and rafters and contributes to the development of these unique ecosystems.
 As the Youghiogheny River cuts through Laurel Hill and Chestnut Ridge, it drops considerably – 90 feet in less than two miles just rounding Ferncliff Peninsula.

 Ferncliff Peninsula Natural Area within Ohiopyle State Park supports some of the highest-quality river scour habitat in the region.
 This area also hosts the greatest concentration of globally at-risk plants of any area in Pennsylvania, as well as a large number of species of regional conservation concern.
 Many of these species are native only in the southern to middle Appalachian Mountains, and reach their northern range limit at or near Ohiopyle.

 Scours in the Youghiogheny River Gorge provide habitat for the majority of the rare plants known from the Ohiopyle area.
-Some of these rare plants are species of global concern, including the large-flowered marshallia (or Barbara’s buttons).
+Some of these rare plants are species of global concern, including the beautiful Barbara’s Buttons (Marshallia pulchra).
 Other plants are classified as regionally rare, often at the northern limit of their range, like pencilflower (Stylosanthes biflora).

 Barbara's button (Marshallia grandiflora)